grmarxer/Onboarding/Case_Study_1-Fundamentals.md

 9. Using tcpdump verify connectivity over each interface
     - [An introduction to using tcpdump at the Linux command line](https://opensource.com/article/18/10/introduction-tcpdump)
     - [Man page of TCPDUMP](https://www.tcpdump.org/manpages/tcpdump.1.html)
-        - Have the student ping between instances and verify connectivity in the tcpdump beginning with the ARP
+        - Have the student ping between instances and verify connectivity in the tcpdump trace beginning with the ARP
         - Review ARP table

-10. Have student change the vswitch attached to the non management interfaces and note results
+10. Have the student change the vswitch attached to the non management interfaces and note results

 11. Have the student modify the non-management interface IP addresses using the CLI
         - Verify connectivity